crate/cratedb-guide/docs/integrate/airflow/data-retention-policy.md

 The first step is to create the function `get_policies` that takes as a parameter the logical date.
 The SQL statement gets loaded from a file.
 The `PostgresHook` establishes the connection with CrateDB.
 A `PostgresHook` takes the information from the `postgres_conn_id` and hooks us up with the CrateDB service.
 Then, the function executes the query and returns the result.

 ### Cross-Communication Between Tasks

-Before we continue into the implementation of the next task in Apache Airflow, we would like to give a brief overview of how the data is communicated between different tasks in a DAG.
-For this purpose, Airflow introduces the [XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) system.
-Simply speaking `XCom` can be seen as a small object with storage that allows tasks to `push` data into that storage that can be later used by a different task in the DAG.
+Before implementing the next task, briefly review how tasks exchange data in a DAG.

 XCom exchanges a small amount of data between tasks.
 Since Airflow 2.0, a Python task’s return value is stored in XCom.
 In our case, `get_policies` returns the partitions; the next task reads them via a reference to `get_policies` when defining dependencies.

 ### Applying Retention Policies

-Now that we retrieved the policies and Airflow automatically saved them via `XCom`, we need to create another task that will go through each element in the list and delete expired data.
+After retrieving the policies (stored in XCom), create another task that iterates over the list and deletes expired data.

 The `get_policies` task returns tuples with a positional index.
 As this makes further processing not very readable, we map tuples to a list with named indexes:
 ```python